Montana State Capitol

 Shopping is very limited in Helena.
 The city’s mall closed down a few years ago.
 Dillard’s department store, JC Penney, and numerous specialty shops once in the mall are gone.

 For everyday supplies, Helena has very large Target and Walmart stores.
 Be sure to stop at the Montana Gift Gallery, a few blocks west of the mall on 11th Avenue, for neat Montana stuff.

 |Jorgenson's Inn and|

 For more travel information on Helena, request a local guide to the city.
 Ouch they charge a shipping and handling fee.

 View map of Helena.
 Use + or – to zoom in or zoom out.

 Car rentals are available at the Helena Regional Airport: Alamo, (406) 442-1765, Avis (406) 442-4440, Hertz, (406) 449-4167.
 For taxi service, call Capitol Taxi (406) 449-5525.

-Enjoy Helena – experience mountains and learn Montana history.
+Enjoy Helena – experience late 19th century architecture, mountain landscapes, and Montana history.